leomotors/cocoa-discord/docs/cms/basic.md

 The library will automatically bind your method to an instance, so you can use it like a class.
 Like, add some methods or properties!

-And to add it to Slash Center just like Object Cog
+And add it to Slash Center just like Object Cog

 ```ts
 center.addCogs(new MainCog());